sociallyassistiverobotics/sar_game_command_msgs/README.md

 `GameState.START`: When a `GameCommand.START` message has been received and the game is starting.

-`GameState.IN_PROGRESS`: When either a `GameCommand.START` or a `GameCommand.CONTINUE` message has been received, to indicate that the game is continuing now.
+`GameState.IN_PROGRESS`: When a `GameCommand.START`, `GameCommand.CONTINUE`, or
+`GameCommand.SKIP\_RESPONSE` message has been received, to indicate that the game is continuing play now.

 `GameState.PAUSED`: When a `GameCommand.PAUSE` message has been received and the game is paused.

-`GameState.TIMEOUT`: If a response was expected from the user, but no response was received within a reasonable amount of time.
+`GameState.USER_TIMEOUT`: If a response was expected from the user, but no response was received within a reasonable amount of time.
+The game should PAUSE after it sends this message to wait for instructions regarding whether it should wait for a response again or skip the response and move on.

 `GameState.END`: After wrapping up the game, when gameplay has ended.